 Meanwhile, streamers will soon have a new tool in their arsenal—a mind-reading mouse from Brink Bionics.
 This glove-like device senses the muscle signal information (electromyography) from the Dorsal Interossei Muscles in the users’ hand.
 And before the user’s muscle can contract and press the left mouse button, the fire command is sent to the online game.
 This, says the company, will give a player an advantage from 50 ms to 150 ms. Will tournament sponsors allow it, or have to set up a special class?

 |Brink Bionics’ muscle sensing mouse glove|

 A few weeks ago, we reported on Sony’s entry into the S3D market with a new lenticular display and eye-tracking to eliminate dead spots.
 Oh yeah?, said Looking Glass, developer of the lenticular displays that don’t require eye-tracking.
-Looking Glass has just introduced the Portait display which is designed images from mobile phones with depth cameras and new products with Lidar sensors.
+Looking Glass has just introduced the Portrait display which is designed for images from mobile phones with depth cameras and new products with Lidar sensors.